MSSW Application Requirements and Instructions

 RequirementWhat to Submit

-Application Fee$75 application fee, unless a fee waiver is approved before submission.
+Application FeeA $75 application fee, unless a fee waiver is approved before submission.

 ResumeA detailed current resume including professional, academic, volunteer, leadership, research, awards, relevant life experiences, and languages other than English.

-Professional ExperienceNumber of months of professional and volunteer experience, matching the information in your resume.
+Professional ExperienceThe number of months of professional and volunteer experience, consistent with the information provided in the resume.

-EssaysResponses to 2–3 essay prompts, submitted as separate essays.
+EssaysResponses to two or three essay prompts, submitted as separate essays.

 Letters of ReferenceTwo letters submitted directly by recommenders through the online application system.